Travel ban: Who does Trump's executive order block from entering the US?

 During the time between the Supreme Court’s ruling and when the travel ban will actually take effect, the State and Justice Departments established definitions for who exactly could fall under the bona fide relationship category.

-Parents, spouses, children, siblings, fiancés and sons- or daughters-in-law are approved relationships.
+Parents, spouses, children, siblings, fiancés and sons- or daughters-in-law were initially the approved relationships.

-Grandparents, grandchildren, aunts, uncles, nieces, nephews, cousins, brothers-in-law, sisters-in-law and other extended family are not accepted as “close family.”
+Grandparents, grandchildren, aunts, uncles, nieces, nephews, cousins, brothers-in-law, sisters-in-law and other extended family were not accepted as “close family.”

 US JUDGE IN HAWAII LEAVES TRUMP'S TRAVEL BAN RULES IN PLACE